cochaviz/cochaviz.github.io/posts/ctf-challenge-vulnlawyers.md

 ### Finishing Up (Exploitation)

 This leaves us to the last flag.
-We now use the found credentials to log in as Shayne Cairns, delete the case, and find the last flag :celebration:.
+We now use the found credentials to log in as Shayne Cairns, delete the case, and find the last flag :trophy:.

 [^1]: [302 Found](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/302)